 The proposals set out the response to the financial context and the need to change our service offer and model to maintain a sustainable budget.
-The full detail of the financial proposals and impact on budget is described in the financial tables of the business plan, attached as an appendix.
+The full detail of the financial proposals and impact on budget is described in the financial tables of the business plan, attached as Appendices 1a and 1b.